Search Filters

 Risk Factors Affecting the Survival Rate of Collagen Meniscus Implant (CMI) For Partial Meniscus Deficiency.
 An Analysis Of 156 Consecutive Cases at A Mean 10 Years of Follow-Up

-Gian Andrea Lucidi, MD, ITALY Alberto Grassi, PhD, ITALY Piero Agostinone, MD, ITALY Stefano Di Paolo, Eng, ITALY Giacomo Dal Fabbro, MD, ITALY Nicola Pizza, MD, ITALY Stefano Zaffagnini, MD, Prof., ITALY
+Gian Andrea Lucidi, MD, ITALY Alberto Grassi, PhD, ITALY Piero Agostinone, MD, QATAR Stefano Di Paolo, Eng, PhD, ITALY Giacomo Dal Fabbro, MD, AUSTRALIA Nicola Pizza, MD, ITALY Stefano Zaffagnini, MD, Prof., ITALY

 Istituto Ortopedico Rizzoli, IRCCS, Bologna, ITALY